I like movies a lot, and I write reviews in my spare time. Oh yeah, I also take pictures sometimes.

 Stranger Things Review

 At this point, we expect for pretty much every show that Netflix pumps out to be pretty good.
 They will come up short at some point, though, and honestly I thought Stranger Things would be their first dud.

-The trailer for the show didn't necessarily grasp me and I was fairly concerned about most of the main cast being made up of children.
-But I was completely wrong to rush to that judgement based off of the trailer because Stranger Things is a great show.
+The trailer for the show didn't necessarily grasp me, and I was fairly concerned about most of the main cast being made up of children.
+But I was completely wrong to rush to that judgment based on the trailer because Stranger Things is a great show.

-Anyway, I definitely agree that the 80s vibe of Stranger Things is the biggest selling point besides the story itself.
+Anyway, I definitely agree that the '80s vibe of Stranger Things is the biggest selling point besides the story itself.
 It just feels different from most other shows on TV right now, and that's a good thing.
-Also, don't get me started on the theme song, because it is SO good that I could listen to it for hours.
+Also, don't get me started on the theme song because it is SO good that I could listen to it for hours.
 I still get goose bumps every time I hear it.
-With all of that being said though, let's get into my thoughts on Stranger Things.
+With all of that being said, though, let's get into my thoughts on Stranger Things.

-As the search goes on, and his friends continue to look for him, we find out that this isn't a typical missing person case.
-I won't go into anymore detail so I don't spoil anything but once you get to this point in the show, you'll be pretty damn hooked and will probably binge the entire season in one day.
+As the search goes on and his friends continue to look for him, we find out that this isn't a typical missing person case.
+I won't go into any more detail so I don't spoil anything, but once you get to this point in the show, you'll be pretty damn hooked and will probably binge the entire season in one day.

-Some people don't really like it when the "big bad" seems almost untouchable or over powered compared to the protagonists.
-And I don't necessarily want that either, but there was a lot of build up to a couple of different show downs with the monster, and a few of them left me a little disappointed.
-I bet the casual viewer won't really mind though, and it's a pretty minor thing regardless.
-Anyway, the plot of Stranger Things season one starts and finishes strong, and I can't wait for season two.
+Some people don't really like it when the "big bad" seems almost untouchable or overpowered compared to the protagonists.
+And I don't necessarily want that either, but there was a lot of build-up to a couple of different showdowns with the monster, and a few of them left me a little disappointed.
+I bet the casual viewer won't really mind, though, and it's a pretty minor thing regardless.
+Anyway, the plot of Stranger Things season one starts and finishes strong.

-As far as who CAN watch this show.
-I'd say kids that are 13 or older can watch this show.
+As far as who CAN watch this show, I'd say kids that are 13 or older can watch this show.